Henry Heath (Mormon pioneer): Frontier lawman

 One of the officers, Albert Dewey, described the community response: "It meant death to him to turn him loose in the community.
 So, to give him a chance for his life, to save him in reality from an exasperated public, it was decided to banish him and a well-stocked island in the Great Salt Lake was chosen for his future home.
-He was conveyed there but t,here was not ball and chain or shackles or gyves of any kind on his limbs.
+He was conveyed there but there was not ball and chain or shackles or gyves of any kind on his limbs.
 He was absolutely untrammeled."
 Baptiste's forehead was tattooed, "Banded for robbing the dead," with ink, not with hot irons.
 Some recent dramatizations of Baptiste's case have his ears being clipped or "docked."
 Detailed accounts recorded at the time of the banishment have no mention of such treatment.

 Contemporary accounts, including Henry Heath's own, do not indicate whether he participated in Jean-Baptiste's banishment, but Henry's involvement with the grave robber certainly ended at that point if not before.
 None of contemporary sources cited in the Deseret News account, including Heath and Dewey, believed that Baptiste remained on the island for any length of time.
 Most believe that he drowned attempting to leave the island or that he actually escaped and fled the state.